Oscarlind/vmware-permission-check/README.md

 Permission check
 =========
-Simple script to check if user got the necessary permissions for installing OpenShift on VMware with dynamic storage provisioning.
+Simple script to check if user got the necessary permissions for installing OpenShift on VMware.

+Checks:
+1. Permissions required for dynamic storage provisioning (UPI).
+2. Permissions required for IPI.

 How it works
 ----------------
-When run, the script will compare the users permission to those that are required for dynamic storage provisioning.
+When run, the script will compare the users permission to those that are required for dynamic storage provisioning (UPI) or IPI installation.
 It will output the permissions with either a check mark notifiying the user that it has the permission or a cross telling the permission is missing.

 A list of the necessary permissions can be found [here](https://github.com/vmware-archive/vsphere-storage-for-kubernetes/blob/master/documentation/vcp-roles.md)